 4.3 Restrictions.
 Each Operational Community agrees that it shall not (a) register or reserve any name, mark, logo, word or design that is confusingly similar to any IANA Intellectual Property as a trademark, service mark, certification mark, trade name, domain name or search term in any jurisdiction in the world, (b) challenge the IETF Trust’s ownership of or the validity of the IANA Intellectual Property, any application for registration or registration thereof or any rights of the IETF Trust therein; (c) commit any act that is likely to invalidate or impair any IANA Intellectual Property; or (d) use, suffer or permit the use of any IANA Intellectual Property in any manner that would tend to devalue, injure, demean or dilute the goodwill or reputation of the IETF Trust or the IANA Intellectual Property.

 4.4 Covenant.
-Upon the request of any Operational Community or the CCG, the IETF Trust agrees that it will act expeditiously and in good faith to seek from the Protocol Community approval of an amendment to the governing documents of the IETF Trust to permit transfer of the IANA Intellectual Property, only, to a third party in the event of a material breach (e.g. a breach of Section 3.2(g), or repeated failures to consider in good faith the advice and counsel of the CCG on applicable matters) of this Agreement that remains uncured after a reasonable dispute resolution process has been completed.
-The CCG acknowledges that the IETF Trust cannot guarantee that it will obtain approval from the Protocol Community for such amendment.
-However, if such approval is obtained, the IETF Trust and the Operational Communities will negotiate promptly and in good faith an amendment to this Agreement to give effect to this Section 4.4 and the terms of such Protocol Community approval.
+Upon the request of any Operational Community or the CCG, the IETF Trust agrees that it will act expeditiously and in good faith to seek from the IETF approval of an amendment to the governing documents of the IETF Trust to permit transfer of the IANA Intellectual Property, only, to a third party in the event of (a) a material breach (e.g. a breach of Section 3.2(g), or repeated failures in breach of this Agreement to consider in good faith the advice and counsel of the CCG on applicable matters) of this Agreement that remains uncured after a reasonable dispute resolution process has been completed, or (b) the dissolution or liquidation of the IETF Trust, a petition for bankruptcy filed by the IETF Trust, or the entry of a judgment declaring bankruptcy against the IETF Trust (but excluding the filing of a petition in bankruptcy by a creditor or other third party which has not resulted in a judicial determination of bankruptcy or any statutory insolvency that has not been subject to a judicial proceeding in bankruptcy).
+The Operational Communities acknowledge that the IETF Trust cannot guarantee that it will obtain approval from the IETF for such amendment.
+However, if such approval is obtained, the IETF Trust and the Operational Communities will negotiate promptly and in good faith an amendment to this Agreement to give effect to this Section 4.4 and the terms of such IETF approval.
+The Parties acknowledge that terms that could be appropriate to include in an amendment of this Section 4.4 would include guidance relating to the future stewardship of the IANA Intellectual Property, including the principles of holding the IANA Intellectual Property for the benefit of the Operating Communities and supporting the Operating Communities' ongoing primary interest and concern in ensuring the reliable and robust IANA Services.

 ARTICLE 5 TERM AND TERMINATION